somethingdarkside1/somethingdarkside1.github.io/_posts/2024-12-16-The-DOS-era-and-where-it-all-began.md

 ---
 # The DOS Era (Taylor’s Version)

 I was around 6 when my dad gifted me my first PC, the [Schneider Euro AT](https://en.wikipedia.org/wiki/Schneider_Euro_PC).
 He paid 50,000 drachmas, around ~$400 in today’s money, for the PC and a CRT monitor.
-My mum didn’t talk to him for 3 months after finding out – it was more money than they both made.
-I, on the other hand, could not stop using the damn thing.
+My mother's silent treatment towards him lasted for a while once she found out about the cost.
+I, however, couldn't tear myself away from the machine that would shape my entire future.
+I, however, couldn't tear myself away from the machine that would shape my entire life.

 # The 4.77MHz Awakening